zinggAI/zingg/docs/installation.md

 ## Installation

 Zingg runs on [Spark](https://spark.apache.org) and can be used on all major Spark distributions.
 Zingg can run on all major Linux flavours.
+Zingg is prebuilt for common Spark versions so you can use those directly.
+The following document assumes that we are installing Zingg 0.3.0 on Spark 3.0.1, but you can follow the same process for other versions too

 ### Prerequisites
 A) Java JDK - version "1.8.0_131"